Emerson Consequential Scholars Program

 A comprehensive deep-dive into the world of entrepreneurship

-The Emerson Consequential Scholars program (ECS) gives Stanford PhD and Postdoctoral scholars a comprehensive deep-dive into the world of entrepreneurship, and what it means to embrace the entrepreneurial mindset.
-Through workshops, team projects, case studies, field experiences, reflection, mentoring, and networking activities, students will build the knowledge, skills, and mindset needed to tackle entrepreneurial challenges and incorporate those lessons into their personal and professional development.
-Applicants will have the opportunity to engage in both a PhD Scholars’ Program and a curated Seminar Series.
+The Emerson Consequential Scholars (ECS) family of programs offers Stanford academics a comprehensive deep dive into the world of entrepreneurship and what it means to embrace the entrepreneurial mindset in their work.
+Through workshops, team projects, case studies, field experiences, reflection, mentoring, seminars, and networking activities, scholars will build the knowledge, skills, and mindset needed to tackle entrepreneurial challenges and incorporate those lessons into their personal and professional development.

 Year-at-a-Glance